lukemiloszewski/lukemiloszewski/README.md

 │ ├─ <a href="https://www.lukemiloszewski.com/blog/starlette-env-configuration">Configuring Environment Variables with Starlette</a> - 17 Oct 2021
 │ └─ <a href="https://www.lukemiloszewski.com/blog/pydantic-data-validation">Type Hints, Data Parsing and Pydantic</a> - 15 Oct 2021
 │─🍎 <b>Education</b>
-│ ├─BSc Computer Science and Applied Statistics, University of Cape Town │ └─ BCom Finance and Economics, University of Cape Town └─📬 <b>Contact Me</b>
+│ ├─ BSc Computer Science and Applied Statistics, University of Cape Town │ └─ BCom Finance and Economics, University of Cape Town └─📬 <b>Contact Me</b>
   └─ <a href="mailto:lukemiloszewski@gmail.com">gmail.com</a> / <a href="https://github.com/lukemiloszewski">github.com</a> / <a href="https://linkedin.com/in/lukemiloszewski">linkedin.com</a> / <a href="https://twitter.com/lukemiloszewski">twitter.com</a>